-I was very fortunate to be able to contribute to the good people over at the Tax Insider, an article entitled “What tax professionals need to know about the IRS voluntary disclosure program.”
-Here’s an except:
+I was very fortunate to be able to contribute to the good people over at the Tax Insider, an article entitled “What tax professionals need to know about the IRS offshore voluntary disclosure program.”
+Here’s an excerpt:

 Plenty of great CPAs and other tax professionals have neglected to report their clients’ foreign account holdings.
 If you were one of them, here are three reasons you are in good company.